 Can I Get Electronic Manuals For Laptops, Electronic Flight Bags (EFB) And IPADs?

 Of Course.
 We can provide an EFB and IPAD Version.
-The EFB and IPAD versions are linked to PDF readers and may be used for the RVSM Manuals, Oceanic & International Operations Manual, General Company Operations Manual, GMM and the MEL/MMEL.
+The EFB, iPad (iOS), & Surface Pro (Windows OS) versions utilize our viewing Application with secure PDC files and may be used for the RVSM Manuals, Oceanic & International Operations Manual, General Company Operations Manual, GMM and the MEL/MMEL.
+See our “Purchase” page via our website for more information.

 What training requirements must be completed by the Flight Crewmembers for RVSM, Oceanic, & International Airspace?